Victoria, B.C., Canada

 Victoria City Views

 I've seen painted horses in Saratoga, NY.
 Victoria's the first place I've seen painted Orca, photo above upper left: Sprinkled through the Inner Harbour area.
 Upper right: The interior of the dome topping the provincial parliament building.
 Lower right: One of the many horse drawn carriages available for hire.
 I stopped to give the carriage horses a good scratch on the withers while they were at rest.
 They seemed to appreciate the attention.
 Bottom center: The provincial capitol building.
-Lower left: Our B & B, the Albion Manor.
-Note: As of now, May 10, 2020, indications are that Albion Manor is no longer in business.
+Lower left: Our B & B, at the time of our stay, the Albion Manor.
+It's no longer in business.

 Return To Previous Page